DevOpsTribe/congruit/README.md

   }
 ]
 ```
-the workplace takes care to decide which is the correct strategy for install Screen.
+the workplace is able to decide which is the correct strategy to install software.
-Congruit executes places and, if they returns 0, does works.
+Congruit executes places and, if they return 0, it does works.

 ## Build you workplace
 1. Create your stockroom.
-I would like create a public repository with commons and useful workplaces.
-For now you can take a look as example at https://github.com/lucky-sideburn/congruit/tree/master/stockroom
+I would like create a public repository with common and useful workplaces.
+For now you can take a look at https://github.com/lucky-sideburn/congruit/tree/master/stockroom

 2. You need to describe your places.
 Example:
-  * is this server running a specific Linux Distribution?
+  * is this server running a specific Linux distribution?
-  * are there particular configuration files, software installed, environment variables that describe the role / functionality of this server?
+  * are there particular configuration files, installed software, environment variables that describe the role or the functionality of this server?
   * places are executed before works...
-You can inject files with environment variables that can be used by works.
+You can copy files which contain environment variables that can be used by works.
   Put places in stockroom/places/ folder

 3. Create works.
 Put the scripts in stockroom/works.
 Works install software, get configuration file from a repository, manage Docker containers ecc..